tjd1234/cmpt383summer2022/docs/languages/racket/racket_lists_and_recursion.md

 total.

-The solution to this problem is similar to `count-num`, except we need to recognize when an element is a list, and for that list recursively count the number numbers in it.
+The solution to this problem is similar to `count-num`, except we need to recognize when an element is a list to count the numbers in it.

 ```scheme
 ;; Returns the number of numbers on lst, even numbers